 Rockwall Highline: Passes & meadows flank the mighty ramparts of the ‘Rockwall’ in Kootenay National Park.
 Arriving at Floe Lake you’ll bask in the surreal beauty of this mountain paradise and realize you’ve completed one of the world’s great walks.

 Tombstone Trail: If you’re looking to hike in a truly wild landscape, with only those in your hiking party and the local fauna as your company, then Tombstone Territorial Park in the Yukon is the answer.
-With an area covering 2,200 square kilometers, this sub arctic park was established to protect the wildlife, vegetation, landforms and heritage of this unique region.
+With an area covering 2,200 square kilometres, this sub-arctic park was established to protect the wildlife, vegetation, landforms, and heritage of this unique region.